 Using best practice standards

-It is often more practical and more inclusive to work to best practice standards around issues which are inclusive for everyone, such as standards for door entry systems, doors, lighting, obstacles, toilets and showers, steps, stairs and ramps, fixtures and fittings, interior design, signage and wayfinding.
+It is often more practical and more inclusive to work to best practice standards around issues which are inclusive for everyone, such as standards for door entry systems, doors, lighting, obstacles, toilets and showers, alarm systems, steps, stairs and ramps, fixtures and fittings, interior design, signage and wayfinding.

 Use of space

 We aim to ensure that people can effectively use services and buildings for the purpose they were developed.
 This will include observation of how staff and customers, clients or patients use the space and where possible, ensure that consultations take place before designs are finalised.
-Without these consultations and observations, designs are sometimes impractical, expensive and are sometimes used in ways different from the ideas of the original designers, creating obstacles and hazards and difficulties for all users.
+Without these consultations and observations, designs are sometimes impractical, expensive and are sometimes used in ways different from the ideas of the original designers, creating obstacles, hazards and difficulties for all users.

 Continuous Professional Development

-We recognise that inclusive design is a constantly developing combination of skills, knowledge, creative and consultative elements and we collaborate regularly with other access consultants, designers, professional bodies such as the Centre for Accessible Environments, the National Register of Access Consultants and the Access Association and staff and active members and access auditors regularly attend Continuous Professional Development activities.
+We recognise that inclusive design is a constantly developing combination of skills, knowledge, creative and consultative elements and we collaborate regularly with other access consultants, designers, professional bodies such as the Centre for Accessible Environments, the National Register of Access Consultants and the Access Association, and staff and active members and access auditors regularly attend Continuous Professional Development activities.